Professor David Anderson

 Policing and Decolonisation: Nationalism, Politics and the Police, 1917-1965 (with David Killingray, eds).
 Manchester University Press: Manchester & New York, 1992.
 Pp. xii + 230.
 ISBN 0-7190-3033-1.

-Policing and Decolonization provides the first comprehensive study of the problems faced by the imperial police forces during the acute political dislocations brought about by the rise of nationalism in the colonial world.
-Decolonization in the British Empire placed new and heavy burdens upon colonial police forces.
+Policing and Decolonisation provides the first comprehensive study of the problems faced by the imperial police forces during the acute political dislocations brought about by the rise of nationalism in the colonial world.
+Decolonisation in the British Empire placed new and heavy burdens upon colonial police forces.
 As imperial political authority was increasingly challenged, sometimes with violence, locally-recruited police became the front-line guardians of alien law and order.
-The controbutors to this volume look at the changing roles and experience of police forces, at the heightened political involvement of the police, at the increase in the size of police forces, and at the improvements armament and the development of Special Branches.
+The contributors to this volume look at the changing roles and experience of police forces, at the heightened political involvement of the police, at the increase in the size of police forces, and at the improvements armament and the development of Special Branches.
 The book also explores the degree to which central co-ordination of police activities conflicted with local sympathies causing crises in loyalty and recruitment.

 Policing the Empire: Government, Authority and Control, 1830-1940 (with David Killingray, eds).
 Manchester University Press: Manchester & New York, 1991.
 Pp. xii + 260.
 ISBN 0-7190-3035-8.